dseguy/phptips/tips/htmlemtities_failing.rst

 On the other hand, when using a valid encoding, but that is not supported, PHP default to returning an empty string.

+See Also
+________

+* `utf8, big5 and xxx <https://3v4l.org/1vaRr#veol>`_ [Try me]

 PHP Error Messages
 __________________

-* `Only basic entities substitution is supported for multi-byte encodings other than UTF-8; functionality is equivalent to htmlspecialchars <https://php-errors.readthedocs.io/en/latest/messages/.html>`_
+* `Only basic entities substitution is supported for multi-byte encodings other than UTF-8; functionality is equivalent to htmlspecialchars <https://php-errors.readthedocs.io/en/latest/messages/only-basic-entities-substitution-is-supported-for-multi-byte-encodings-other-than-utf-8%3B-functionality-is-equivalent-to-htmlspecialchars.html>`_